dorianekaffo95/experience/README.md

 Experience section of the wider `Visit My Cellar` Project

 # Configuration
+To configure your project the following variables need to be set.
+This is done by the creation of a Node Environment File (`.env`) file and setting the following parameters.

 ## Database
 - `DATABASE_URL` : Database URL to connect to the desired database.
 Database Management System is MySQL
 - `DATABASE_USER` : Database user used to connect to the database.
 This is used when `DATABASE_URL` is not given to construct the database URL.